+Based on the service plan and schedule chosen for the first tier system, the amounts of goods delivered and picked up at satellites have been determined, and consequently the subsets of customers that each satellite will serve have been chosen.
+In addition, the time windows in which the satellites are active for freight transfer have been defined.
+Once the first tier solution has been determined, the second tier problem, that we call MT-PDTWCF, has to be solved.
 In MT-PDTWCF, a set of customers requiring the delivery of loads or having loads to be picked up is given.
-They must be served by a homogeneous fleet of vehicles that can perform multi-trip routes leaving from and going back to a single depot.
+They must be served by a homogeneous fleet of vehicles that can perform multitrip routes leaving from and going back to a single depot.
 Each delivery customer requires some loads, that must be received in a given hard time window, from a specific satellite that operates in a given hard time window.
 Similarly, each pickup customer has loads that must be picked up in a given hard time window and brought to a specific satellite in a given hard time window.
 We consider separate pickup and delivery, i.e., a vehicle can visit a sequence of delivery customers and, afterwards, it can visit a sequence of pickup customers, but the visits to delivery and pickup customers cannot be mixed in the same trip.
-Waiting at satellites and customers is undesirable and, thus, synchronization between the arrivals of vehicles at facilities and customers and the corresponding time windows is a key issue of this problem.
-In addition, a set of waiting stations (such as parking lots) is available where the vehicles can wait before going to a satellite or to a customer.
+Waiting at satellites and customers is undesirable and comes at a cost or penalty: indeed, there is often limited parking availability near the customers, and there is no waiting or warehousing activity at satellites, hence a vehicle stationing there has a negative impact on traffic congestion.
+Thus, coordination between the arrivals of vehicles at facilities and customers and the corresponding time windows is a key issue of this problem.
+In addition, a set of waiting stations (such as parking lots) is available where the vehicles can wait before going to a satellite or to a customer at no cost.
+Note that, although driving at a slower speed could be a way for reaching the customer or the facility at the right time, it would also increase traffic congestion since the vehicle would be on the road for a longer time.
+Therefore, waiting at waiting stations is the preferred choice in our setting.
 We underline that MT-PDTWCF is different from the Two-Echelon Vehicle Routing Problem, in which both tiers are taken into account, and synchronization may occur between vehicles of the two tiers.
-Therefore, in the following, when we refer to synchronization, we always consider, as in Nguyen et al. (2017), the synchronization between vehicle arrivals and the operating time windows of customers and satellites.
-The goal is to find minimum (fixed, routing and waiting) cost multi-trip routes for a given fleet of vehicles that serve all pickup and delivery customers, while respecting capacity, time windows and synchronization constraints.
+Therefore, in the following, we refer to coordination rather than synchronization, between vehicle arrivals and the operating time windows of customers and satellites.
+The goal is to find minimum (fixed, routing and waiting) cost multi-trip routes for a given fleet of vehicles that serve all pickup and delivery customers, while respecting capacity, time windows and coordination constraints.